AndyShiue/pts/README.md

 ---

-See the comments [in the source code](https://github.com/AndyShiue/pts/blob/master/src/lib.rs) for thorough explanation of the algorithms.
+See the comments [in the source code](https://github.com/AndyShiue/pts/blob/master/src/lib.rs) for thorough explanation of the algorithms and also the tests at the end.